 Mazda’s exhibit at the 43rd Tokyo Motor Show also highlights its most recent technologies while hinting at the direction of future models.
 The Mazda3 is regarded as the core of the carmaker’s line-up as it accounts for over 30 percent of the company’s global sales volume.
 Mazda3 is also the third of Mazda’s new generation vehicles to be completely redesigned.Read the entire article Mazda to unveil Mazda3 CNG Concept at 2013 Tokyo Motor Show

-Mazda Motor Corp. has set its highest ever target for the Mazda3 compact car of 500,000 units worldwide, according to CEO Masamichi Kogai.
+Mazda Motor Corp. has set its highest ever target for the Mazda3 compact car of 500,000 units worldwide, according to Chief Executive Officer Masamichi Kogai.
 The Mazda3, the automaker’s best-selling model, is also known as Axela in Japan.
-Last year, it made up about 30% of Mazda's global sales of 1.25 million vehicles.
+Last year, it made up about 30 percent of Mazda's global sales of 1.25 million vehicles.

-Of this figure, approximately 40% of the Mazda3 vehicles were sold in North America (the biggest market of the company).
+Of this figure, approximately 40 percent of the Mazda3 vehicles were sold in North America, which is the biggest market of the company.
 At a news conference, Managing Executive Officer Masahiro Moro introduced the Mazda3 for the domestic market and told reporters that the company has to meet this target as it attempts to reach sales of 1.7 million vehicles set in its mid-term plan.